Chapter 30: A Beginning

 He nodded.

-Calla walked slowly past the junction, one hand trailing along the gallery wall — still learning her own sensitivity, the belated reckoning of a woman who had spent two years refusing to feel and was now allowing herself to feel everything.
-Her fingertips brushed the stone as a student’s fingers brushed a text in a language she was only beginning to read.
-She glanced toward Tessa and Elias at the shaft entrance.
+Calla walked slowly past the junction, one hand trailing along the gallery wall — still learning her own sensitivity.
+She glanced toward Tessa and Elias.
 Not quite a smile, but an acknowledgment.

-Further down the corridor, Aven’s voice carried — quick, animated, the words tumbling as they always did when the data was still singing in her.
-She was talking at Arvid, who listened with patience, and Jorin beside him with a section map unrolled against the wall, the two of them comparing eastern quadrant readings.
+Further down the corridor, Aven’s voice — quick, animated, tumbling.
+She was talking at Arvid, who listened with patience, and Jorin beside him with a section map unrolled against the wall.

 Then Aven stopped.
 Mid-sentence, mid-stride.
 She had reached one of the gallery’s support columns — a square pillar of caldera stone where the channels ran close to the surface, the builders’ grooves visible in the rock.
 She pressed her palm flat against the stone.